 Lower Hutt Forest and Bird has achieved many projects that have “Given Nature a Voice”.
-They are:

 2011 Korokoro Stream

 Mussel spat ropes have been installed over the lower dam in Korokoro Stream.
 Many of our native fish species can climb over stream obstructions.
 They climb the wet ropes by holding on and working their way up the ropes and resting where water pools in the complex rope structure.

 The installation was a joint project between Lower Hutt Forest & Bird, Korokoro Environmental Group (KEG) and Greater Wellington.
 There will be ongoing monitoring of the ropes' effectiveness when the fish return from the sea: many NZ native fish are diadromous, that is, they spend their juvenile stage in the sea and return to native rivers and streams to live as adults.
 Obstructions such as the dam prevent fish using the upper reaches of streams and rivers.

 In 2010, Lower Hutt branch contributed to the effort to convince some of the local politicians to find $M1.77 to buy Baring Head.
 There was no time to write letters.
 This campaign consisted of appearing and speaking at Council meetings to show that conservationists were behind the purchase, pleas for F&B members to write to their local politicians in support and to put the matter on the agenda so we could speak in support of it.
 It was the public, pro local politicians, DoC and the Nature Conservancy who achieved this.